spring-attic/spring-xd-samples/README.md

 This sample walks you through setting up a [Kafka][] source in [Spring XD][], also demonstrating the use of multiple modules for ingestion efficiency.

+### si-dsl-module

+This sample demonstrates how to create a custom module project, including integration tests, and packaging the module as an uber-jar using maven (requires Spring XD 1.1.x).
+The project also demonstrates the use of the [Spring Integration Java DSL][]

 ### payload-conversion

 This sample project implements a *custom processor* and demonstrates the use of the Tuple data type.